California Coca Cola Driver Class Action Case

-Handheld Devices, Invoices, Document Registers and GPS and Coca Cola Drivers Not Getting Paid For All Time Worked
+Coca Cola Drivers Not Getting Paid For All Time Worked

 The Coca Cola drivers use handheld devices to input data during customer stops.
 The handhelds generate invoices for customers.
 The handheld devices document times that the drivers are working.
 These are called document registers.
 What was done in the case was to compare the document registers with the Kronos clock in/ clock out records that record meal periods.
 According to documents filed in the case, the document registers demonstrate that work was performed during over 70% of the meal periods.
 In addition, Coca Cola has GPS tracking devices on the trucks.

 Thus, according to documents filed with the court; the Coca Cola document registers in conjunction with the Kronos time records demonstrate that drivers are not getting paid for all time worked.

 All the Coca Cola drivers in California use the handheld devices, generate document registers and use the Kronos timekeeping system to clock in and out for meal breaks.

 According to documents filed in the case, Coca Cola knows that Coca Cola drivers are working during meal periods and Coca Cola is not paying them for this time.
 The document registers/ invoices along with the GPS gives notice to Coca Cola that drivers are working during meal periods.
 Based upon this evidence it appears that Coca Cola makes a lot of money by drivers working during meal periods.
 This can add up to thousands and thousands of dollars owed to the Coca Cola drivers.

 Coca-Cola appears to have a ton of lot of resources to devote toward building their brands.
 Here is one promotion we found for them on the Internet:

 We Distribute Happiness!